Here’s Talkable’s list of Top 7 ideas for referral programs that work better than your competitors’. Real shops, and real examples.

 Be honest about how important referrals are to your business.
 You need them no less than your customers need your discount.

-James Allen, a luxury diamond engagement ring merchant, made a 3-step description of their referral program workflow visually emphasizing the benefits the advocate gets for their recommendation.
+James Allen, a luxury diamond engagement ring merchant, created a bold email campaign, promoting their referral offer, visually emphasizing the benefits the advocate gets for their recommendation.

 Talkable’s Customer Success Managers suggest putting your most important information in the first sentence or two.
 Use the copywriting trick of the inverted pyramid model, which front-loads copy with the most essential information first.